The Housing Authority of the City of Santa Monica is a Section 8 Public Housing Agency in Santa Monica, California.

-<earlier> The Housing Authority of the City of Santa Monica serves Santa Monica.
+The Housing Authority of the City of Santa Monica serves Santa Monica.

-As of March 31st, 2016 the Housing Authority of the City of Santa Monica manages 992 active Housing Choice Vouchers.
+As of the most recent VMS report, Housing Authority of the City of Santa Monica manages 984 active Housing Choice Vouchers.

 The following is a summary of the types of vouchers managed and the monthly costs of each: